Advanced After Effects tutorials

 After Effects has some powerful tools that we can use to mimic augmented reality.
 Discover how to use them in this tutorial by Laura Hawk.

-Motion illustrator Iain Acton shows you how to work with null layers to create a looping animation of basic shapes – a conga line of shapes moving between two tunnels.
+Motion illustrator Iain Acton presents this After Effects tutorial, which shows you how to work with null layers to create a looping animation of basic shapes; a conga line of shapes moving between two tunnels.

-InVision's Andy Orsow shows you how to make a custom loading animation in After Effects, and turn it into a lightweight GIF.
+In this After Effects tutorial, InVision's Andy Orsow shows you how to make a custom loading animation, and turn it into a lightweight GIF.

 Want to create a hoverboard effect like the one seen in Back to the Future II?
 Discover how you can use After Effects to apply a track matte to a video captured on the go with Premiere Clip in this tutorial by Brian Maffitt and Will Freeman.